 Isle of Wight Festival Tickets

-Celebrating its 50th anniversary, the legendary Isle of Wight Festival returns to Seaclose Park in Newport on the beautiful Isle of Wight from 21-24 June 2018 - we hope to see you there!
+Following the epic 50th anniversary, the legendary Isle of Wight Festival returns to Seaclose Park in Newport on the beautiful Isle of Wight from 13-16 June 2019 - we can hardly wait!

 Southampton is the gateway to the Isle of Wight Festival and is easy to reach by car, train, coach and plane from anywhere in the UK or Europe.